Xyntopia/taskyon/README.md

 2. Run `yarn install` to install dependencies. 🧶
 3. Use `quasar build` for a production build or `quasar dev` for a development server. 🏗️

-An upcoming desktop app and container for deployment will be available soon.
+You can also deploy taskyon using a docker container.
+An upcoming desktop app will be available soon.

 ## Usage